 [Related: All About Bank Appraisals]

 If you’re in a bidding war for a condo, the Seller will likely expect a firm offer – meaning they want an offer you can’t back out of.
-In the past, it was normal to make an offer on a condo with conditions – 5 days to get your financing in place (the financing condition); 3 days to have the status certificate reviewed by your lawyer (the status review condition).
-But in the Seller’s market we’re in right now, Sellers don’t want to take the risk of accepting a conditional offer.
+In the past, it was normal to make an offer on a condo with conditions – 5 days to get your financing in place (the financing condition); 3 days to have the status certificate reviewed by your lawyer (Related: the Status Review Condition).
+But in a Seller’s market, Sellers don’t want to take the risk of accepting a conditional offer.
 With multiple other Buyers wanting to buy their condo, they’ll almost always take the offer that is firm.

 Fear not!
 This doesn’t mean you have to take crazy risks and cross your fingers that you’ll get financing or that the status certificate won’t be full of lawsuits and special assessments.
 It just means you have to do your due diligence before the offer.
 Here’s how you do it: